Nafalgar/dathost-discord-bot/README.md

 # discord-csgo-bot

 Simple Node.js app that starts a Discord bot with some basic commands to communicate with the DatHost API to manipulate a dedicated CS:GO server.
+You can create an account and rent a CSGO server on DatHost here: https://dathost.net

 ## Requirements